google-research-datasets/WikipediaHomographData/README.md

 # Homograph disambiguation data

-This repository provides labeled data for training homograph disambiguation models.

 This repository provides labeled data for training homograph disambiguation models, as described in:

 Gorman, K., Mazovetskiy, G., and Nikolaev, V. (2018).
 Improving homograph